Updated July 26, 2023 | Original Post May 31, 2021

 - The Wadden Sea is the largest tidal mudflat on the North Sea and in the world.

-- According to this site, the Wadden Sea extends from the coastline of the Netherlands, Denmark, and German Wadden Sea Conservation with a total coastline of an estimate of 500km and area 3,900 square miles; that’s pretty big, if you ask me.
+- According to this site, the Wadden Sea extends from the coastline of the Netherlands, Denmark, and German Wadden Sea Conservation with a total coastline of an estimated 500km and an area of 3,900 square miles; that’s pretty big if you ask me.